Loading…

 Adiseal Ultimate carbide drill bits excels in both speed and endurance compared to other carbide drill bits for masonry or multi-material.
 When drilling without hammer function, it drills faster than any other bit.
 Drilling hard masonry materials like brick or concrete has numerous advantages over hammer drilling.
 With its 1/4 inch hex shank, this carbide masonry drill bit effortlessly drills into various materials like brick, concrete, stone, wood, plastic, and more.

-Advantages of no hammer drilling
+What are the advantages of no hammer drilling

 Here are a few benefits of non-hammer drilling over hammer drilling: